Huegoxaga/notes/networking/README.md

 ## Network Devices

-- Media Access Control is a unique physical address for each devices, it is hard-coded.
+- Media Access Control(MAC) address is a unique physical address for each devices, it is hard-coded.
 - MAC is a 12 digit hexadecimal value, there are two digit in one pair, consisted of 6 pairs.
 - MAC address is a 12 X (Hexdecimal) 4 bit = 48 bit Number divided by : into 3 parts.
 - All device port(network interface) have its own unique MAC address.